herzog-ch/online-freizeit-organisator/README.md

 # ofo. - Online Freizeit Organisator

 The Online-Freizeit-Organisator is implemented in Python3 using the Django framework.<br>
 The deployment can be done easily using Docker.
 The Django development server is used by purpose to keep the setup effort minimal.
-In production this method shouldn't be used.
+In production this method shouldn't be used.<br>
+In order to run the application, you need to have Docker installed.
+The other required libs (Django) are automatically installed or loaded via a CDN (e.g. Bootstrap, jQuery, etc.).

 ## 5-Minute-Setup